mastercomfig/mastercomfig/ISSUE_TEMPLATE.md

 1. Search [current issues](https://github.com/mastercoms/tf2cfg/issues)
 to see if your feature has already been requested.
-2. Title your feature request with something short but descriptive, not "cool idea i had" or "please look at this one thanks very much".
+2. Title your feature request with something short but descriptive, like "Add better options for pyrovision", not "cool idea i had" or "please look at this one thanks very much".
 3. Describe the feature you want as much detail as you can, and also explain why the feature should be included.